 Checking with a tax advisor is vital if you are thinking about deductions and how they relate to renting vs. buying.

-If you rent, you may not be allowed to rent out a spare room on sites like AirBNB.
+If you rent, you may not be allowed to sublet a spare room on sites like Airbnb.
 Your lease may also prevent you from starting certain businesses from your rental home.

 The website also lists the top 10 counties in the country where it is cheaper to buy and less expensive to rent.

 This is the number of years it will take before the cost of buying equals the cost of renting in a given area.

-It’s important to run numbers in your local real estate market and to think about your lifestyle and career path before you make your final decision.
+It’s important to run numbers in your local real estate market.
+And to think about your lifestyle and career path before you make your final decision.

 Then try out a few of the calculators to see what you will spend in both housing situations.
 And talk to others who rent and who have bought homes.

 Listen carefully to what people regret.
 Even if they are happy with their housing decision, you may learn something from what they wish they'd done differently.